lwbhahahaha/590Gfinal/README.md

 ​	3.
 AI Opponent

 ​	4.
-UI and HUD [PowerBar Adapted from Asset Store HealthBar]
+UI and HUD

 ****Note that some Debug.Log messages show Chinese, that is for personal convenience.